KarnbirKhera/CUDA-Vector-Addition/README.md

 Needed information to calculate:
-- **Kernel:** Total bytes passing through L2, can differ from DRAM due to write-validate reads or cache hit's
+- **Kernel:** Total bytes passing through L2, can differ from DRAM due to write-validate reads or cache hits
 - **Hardware:** L2 bandwidth